Frumph/comic-easel/readme.txt

 Go to your settings -> permalinks and just click save, the wp_rewrite will refresh.
 You need to go to the settings -> permalinks if you ever upgrade enable or disable the Comic Easel plugin.

-= Chapter Navigation is not enabled for me to check in the widget =

-Chapter navigation requires another plugin [Term Menu Order by James Lafferty](http://wordpress.org/extend/plugins/term-menu-order/ "Taxonomy Order Plugin") when this is installed and activated you can go to your Comic -> Chapters and set the order of your chapters and those buttons will then be active.
-Order is set with numerical value, make sure only to set order #'s inside chapters that have comics in them.

 = Where is Comic Easel's navigation widget? =